Rubiknow/Rubiknow/README.md

-### Hi there 👋

-**Rubiknow/Rubiknow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+### Hi there👋, I'm Reuben, a Data Analyst and welcome to my repo where i share, collaborate and get inspiration from amazing minds alike.

-- 🔭 I’m currently working on helping businesses make data driven decisions
+- 🔭 I’m currently working on helping businesses make data driven decisions.
-- 👯 I’m looking to collaborate on interesting Data Science Projects
+- 👯 I’m looking to collaborate on interesting Data Science Projects.
 - 💬 Ask me about Data, SQL, ETL.....
 - 📫 How to reach me: https://www.linkedin.com/in/reuben-ofeimun/